 Learn more about how getting married affects your tax return.

 Do you have kids that go to summer camp?
 If you have to pay someone to care for your children so you can work or look for work, you can get a tax break for the expenses.
-It doesn't matter whether you send your kids to day care or to day camp this summer (overnight camps don't qualify)--you can count the costs toward the Dependent and Child Care Credit.
+It doesn't matter whether you send your kids to day care or to day camp this summer (overnight camps don't qualify), you can count the costs toward the Dependent and Child Care Credit.
 See if you qualify for this credit by using this free CAREucator here on eFile.com.
 Read all the details on the Dependent and Child Care Credit.

-Keep in mind that you must be working or actively seeking employment in order to qualify for the Child Care Credit.
+Keep in mind that you must be working or actively seeking employment in order to qualify for the Child and Dependent Care Credit.
 If you are married, both you and your spouse must be working or looking for work.
-And the job-seeking must pay off at some point during the year, because both spouses must have earned income in order to claim the credit.
-Sorry, but stay-at-home moms or dads do not qualify.
+The job-seeking must pay off at some point during the year because both spouses must have earned income in order to claim the credit.

+Unfortunately, stay-at-home moms or dads do not qualify.

 If you are having a garage sale or yard sale this summer, you may wonder if you need to worry about taxes.
-These types of sales are generally tax-free, because your used items are sold for much less than for what you bought them, making the "cost of goods sold" much higher than the selling price.
+These types of sales are generally tax-free because your used items are sold for much less than for what you bought them, making the "cost of goods sold" much higher than the selling price.
 On the other hand, if you sell items which you have marked up in value at a flea market, farmer's market, or craft fair, you will probably need to report your profits and losses, pay self-employment tax, and collect sales tax.
 Additionally, taxes may be owed if you sell valuable collectibles - see capital gains.

 Do you own a business?
 If you have children under the age of 18, you can hire them to work for you and then deduct the wages you pay them from your own taxable income.
 If you employ your children to work while they are off from school, this may apply to you.
 Furthermore, if you operate a sole proprietorship, you can employ your children without having to pay any Social Security or Medicare taxes on their wages.
 If the child is also under 21, their payments are not subject to the Federal Unemployment Tax Act (FUTA) tax.
-Make sure you pay them an amount that is reasonable and based on the work they are performing (in order to avoid an IRS tax audit).
+Make sure you pay them an amount that is reasonable and based on the work they are performing in order to avoid an IRS tax audit.

 If you visit a casino during your summer vacation, you will need to report any gambling winnings on your tax return.
 You can deduct your gambling losses if you itemize deductions, but only if you have winnings that are equal to or greater than the amount of your losses.

 Summers can get exceptionally hot in many parts of the country, so you may use a lot of extra energy to keep cool.
-In 2016, when you install certain renewable energy sources in your home, you can claim the Residential Energy-Efficient Property Credit, which is worth up to 30% of the total cost, as well as save money on utility bills.
-This credit is not restricted to your primary residence (except for fuel cells), and it may be claimed for newly constructed homes.
-There is no cap or upper limit on the credit (except for wind turbines and fuel cells), however, you must own the home (rentals do not count).
-Learn about the residential energy-efficient property credit.
+In 2023 and 2024, when you install certain renewable energy sources in your home, you can claim the Residential Energy-Efficient Property Credit, which is worth up to 26% of the total cost, as well as save money on utility bills.
+This credit is not restricted to your primary residence except for fuel cells and it may be claimed for newly constructed homes.
+There is no cap or upper limit on the credit except for wind turbines and fuel cells, however, you must own the home as rentals do not count.
+Find home deductions for improvements made during the summer.

-Unfortunately, many people have suffered property damage this summer due to storms, tornadoes, wildfires, and other natural disasters.
-If this happened to you, you can deduct the reduction in value of your damaged property as a casualty loss on your tax return.
-If your home county has been declared a federal disaster area, you may get additional tax breaks, such as extended deadlines, or the right to file immediately to claim your casualty loss benefits.
+Unfortunately, many people will suffer property damage in summer due to storms, tornadoes, wildfires, and other natural disasters.
+If this happens to you, you can deduct the reduction in value of your damaged property as a casualty loss on your 2023 or 2024 Tax Return if your home county has been declared a federal disaster area.
+You may get additional tax breaks, such as extended deadlines, or the right to file immediately to claim your casualty loss benefits.

-If you did not efile with efile.com, you can find out how to order a free transcript of your tax return from the IRS here.
+If you did not e-File with eFile.com, find out how to order a free transcript of your tax return from the IRS.

-If you get an IRS extension of time to file your 2015 tax return by April 18, 2016, you have until October 15, 2016 to file or e-File your 2023 Tax Return.
+If you e-Filed an IRS extension for your 2023 Tax Return by April, you have until October to file or e-File your 2023 Tax Return.
 This gives you all of summer to gather your important documents in order to prepare to file your 2023 Return.
 Check your state(s) regarding extensions and deadlines.
-However, if you have all of your information ready, then why wait?
-Create an efile.com account or sign into your existing account to complete and efile your tax return.
+However, if you have all of your information ready, why wait?
+Create an eFile.com account or sign into your existing account to complete and e-File your 2023 Tax Return.

-And if you are waiting to file because you don't have the money to pay your taxes, then you might want to know that not filing is more expensive than not paying.
+Waiting to file because you don't have the money to pay your taxes?
+You might want to know that not filing is more expensive than not paying.
 Find out about the penalties for not filing a tax return and for not paying.

 Though Tax Day is not until next April, it's not too early to think about how to tax plan!
 Review our list of stupid and smart things to do when filing taxes to help you decide what to do (and not do) when completing your tax return.
 Then, check out this tax checklist and prepare to prepare this tax season.
 Use this free 2024 Tax Refund Calculator to estimate your 2024 taxes and get ready for next year.